scoconno/scoconno.github.io/Teaching/Examined/Intro/Essay.md

 Write an e-mail to your younger self.
 This email must include the following:

-1) Identify the belief your younger self holds that you no longer do.
+1. Identify the belief your younger self holds that you no longer do.
-2) Identify how that belief shaped your younger self.
+2. Identify how that belief shaped your younger self.
 You can do this by, for instance, identifying how this belief affected their relationships, education, career choices, etc.
-3) Tell your younger self why they likely hold this belief, i.e., identify the reasons they have for thinking it true.
+3. Tell your younger self why they likely hold this belief, i.e., identify the reasons they have for thinking it true.
-4) Explain to your younger self why you now think that belief is false.
+4. Explain to your younger self why you now think that belief is false.
 In doing so, make sure to explain why the reasons that

-Note: the  goal of the assignment is twofold.
-First, I want you to realize that you do have beliefs about important philosophical topics.
-Second, I want to you to begin examining your beliefs as Socrates examined his own and others.
-This requires identifying reasons for your beliefs, being honest if you find that you have no good reasons for them, and also being courageous enough to change your mind.

 ### Word Count